Sign up: Point.me 24-hour starter pass, $5; Point.me self-serve annual membership, $129, point.me

 At no extra cost, members can also sync their accounts between Point.me and AwardWallet.
 For those unfamiliar, AwardWallet is a site for keeping track of all your points and miles in one place.
 By syncing the two, Point.me can give a greater indication of which award seats are within reach, based on your balances.

 Point.me is a game changer, but it’s not yet perfect

-Searches can take up to two minutes (lengthy for search engine standards) and can be performed for specific dates only (versus, say, Google Flights, where you can search an entire calendar to find the best cash deals).
+The most noticeable cons right now are that searches can take up to two minutes (lengthy for search engine standards) and can be performed for specific dates only (versus, say, Google Flights, where you can search an entire calendar to find the best cash deals).
 As with all award availability, the situation can change quickly.
 In fact, in the process of writing this article, the lowest priced seat for our JFK to FRA example—57,500 miles using American Airlines AAdvantage on a Royal Maroc partner flight—disappeared.
 We’re guessing another savvy traveler grabbed it!
 Additionally, there are some days in which you simply won’t find a good deal.
 They’re out there but again may require flexibility with dates and carriers.